-The pubococcygeus muscles (PC muscles) are involved in a variety of important functions related to the pelvic floor and tied to sexual response and pleasure.
-Many people begin doing Kegel exercises, which are exercises designed to strengthen the PC muscles, but are actually squeezing the wrong muscle.
-It's important to make sure you are exercising the correct muscle as doing exercises incorrectly can be a waste of time and they could actually worsen a situation.
+Many people learn about kegel exercises, which are designed to strengthen the PC muscles, but when they begin to do them, they squeeze the wrong muscle.
+It's important to make sure you are exercising the correct muscle as doing exercises incorrectly can, at best, be a waste of time and at worst could exacerbate a pre-existing issue.

 Because the PC muscles are used to stop the flow of urine, a common suggestion to find the right muscle is to stop the flow of urine while you're peeing and take note of what that feels like and where you feel it.
 Doing this often or for prolonged periods of time isn't a good idea though.
 If using your finger works that's better.
 If it doesn't, just use the stop-start pee technique a few times, but don't continue it as part of your regular exercises.